A review of rank one bispectral correspondence of quantum affine KZ equations and Macdonald-type eigenvalue problems: Specialization

 \section{Specialization}

 In \cite[\S2.6]{YY}, we introduced four embeddings of affine root systems of type $A_1$ into type $\CvC$.
-They are given by particular specializations of the parameters $(\ulk,\ulu)$, and characterized to preserve the Macdonald inner product under which the Macdonald-Koornwinder polynomials are orthogonal.
+They are given by certain specializations of the parameters $(\ulk,\ull)$, and are characterized to preserve the Macdonald inner product under which the Macdonald-Koornwinder polynomials are orthogonal.
 Among the four specializations, the one given by

-has a special feature that it is also compatible with the duality anti-involution \eqref{eq:CC:*}.
-In this section, we show that this specialization yields the commutative diagram mentioned in \cref{s:0}.
+has the special property that it is also compatible with the duality anti-involution \eqref{eq:CC:*}.
+In this section, we show that this specialization yields the commutative diagram mentioned in \cref{s:0}: